Are You Unable to Work Due to Scleroderma?

 Your LTD attorney will be familiar with how insurance provider handles Scleroderma claims and will help you prepare your application and collect essential evidence.
 It’s important to note that your Long-Term Disability attorney does not get paid until you do, so you can proceed with your case without fear of upfront legal bills or costs.

-If you’d like to speak to one of our Long-Term Disability Insurance Attorneys about your disability relating to Scleroderma and how it may be impacting your ability to work, contact us at (888) 321-8131 to schedule a consultation.
+If your LTD claim was wrongfully denied or terminated and you’d like to speak to one of our Long-Term Disability Insurance Attorneys about your disability relating to Scleroderma and how it may be impacting your ability to work, contact us at (888) 321-8131 to schedule a consultation.
 We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.